pjambet/blog/content/posts/intent-pattern.md

 An intent record that is never finalized, that is updated with a resource identifier, should be considered "dead".

 Applications should allow for a grace period to treat an intent record as "dead".
-The creation process on the backend might take a few seconds, so an intent record five second old without an identifier should probably not be considered dead.
+The creation process on the server might take a few seconds, so an intent record five second old without an identifier should probably not be considered dead.
 On the other hand, the same record should very likely be considered dead after a week.

 ## Example: Charge a customer with Stripe